-In August of 2016, I’ll be co-organizing the workshop “Towards a Typology of Olfactory Expressions”.
-It always strikes me that some things smell in one language, while the same things stink in other languages.
-I wonder, and the main aim of the workshop is to figure out, what lies behind such a different – and sometimes even an oppositive – use of olfactory expressions.
-The workshop is a joint work with Przemysław Staniewski (U of Wrocław, Poland) and Malika Reetz (U of Potsdam, Germany), and we will run it at the 49th Annual Meeting of the Societas Linguistica Europaea to be held at the University of Naples (Italy).
-You can find our workshop description, schedule as well the abstracts here.
-We are also happy to have Åke Viberg (Uppsala University, Sweden) as our invited speaker.
+In August of 2016, I co-organized the workshop “Towards a Typology of Olfactory Expressions”.
+It always strikes me that some things can have a pleasant smell in one language, while the same things may stink in other languages.
+I wonder, and the main aim of the workshop was to figure out, what lies behind such a different use of olfactory expressions.
+The workshop was a joint work with Przemysław Staniewski (University of Wrocław, Poland) and Malika Reetz (University of Potsdam, Germany), and we run it at the 49th Annual Meeting of the Societas Linguistica Europaea at the University of Naples (Italy).
+You can find our workshop description, schedule as well as all abstracts here.
+We were also happy to have Åke Viberg (Uppsala University, Sweden) as our invited speaker.
 Our proceedings will appear with the John Benjamins publishing house in the series Typological Studies in Language.

 In September of 2014, I co-organized a summer school in historical linguistics at the University of Potsdam.
 The following colleagues taught at the summer school: Kersti Börjars, Tonya Kim Dewey, David Fertig, and Christopher Sapp.

 I organized my first workshop at the 21st International Conference on Historical Linguistics in Oslo (Norway), 5 – 9 August 2013.
 The co-organizers were Mathias Schenner and Kerstin Schwabe, both from the Centre of General Linguistics in Berlin (ZAS), where I also used to work.
-The title of the workshop was “New Insights into the Syntax and Semantics of Complementation” and we invited four keynote speakers: Katrin Axel-Tober, Ulrike Demske, Elly van Gelderen, and Regine Eckardt.
+The title of the workshop was “New Insights into the Syntax and Semantics of Complementation” and we invited the following keynote speakers: Katrin Axel-Tober, Elly van Gelderen, and Regine Eckardt.
 The workshop description and schedule can be looked up here.
 The proceedings of the workshop appeared as a special issue of the journal Historical Syntax, a daughter journal of Language.
 It is an open-access and double blind peer-reviewed journal.
-Our special issue is expected to appear in 2015.
+The special issue can be found here.